FLORIN

 Girolamo Savonarola.
 San Marco

-DYING MESSAGE.
+Message.
 Leighton has sketched the Fra Angelico fresco as

 background.
-George Eliot had written: "The frescoes that I cared for most in all
+George Eliot had written:

-Florence were the few of Fra Angelico's that a donna was
+for most in all Florence were the few of Fra Angelico's that a donna

-allowed to see in the convent of San Marco.
+was allowed to see in the convent of San Marco.
 In the Chapter

 House, now used as a guard-room, is a large crucifixion, with